giuthas/satkit/docs/Roadmap.markdown

   - [ ] Principal component analysis (PCA) / dimensionality reduction
   - [x] Average Nearest Neighbour Distance and Median Point-by-point Distance
   - [x] Some or all of the metrics by [Kathtrine M. Dawson](https://github.com/kdawson2/tshape_analysis)
+  - [x] automated peak and valley selection on time series
 - [ ] Saving and loading
   - [x] textgrids
     - [x] loading